Loginistaken/Quantus-is-the-Latin-root-for-quantum-meaning-how-much/README.md

 ## 10. Conclusion

-Quantum Latin defines a **new category of computation**: measurement-centric, post-binary, and grammar-driven.
+This quantum idea defines a **new category of computation**: measurement-centric, post-binary, and grammar-driven.
 By reframing quantum phenomena as measurable verbs rather than fragile states, the architecture achieves a balance between physical realism and computational power.

 The 35-task framework is not a limitation but a **complete alphabet** — a Latin grammar for future machines that compute not by holding reality in suspension, but by **measuring it with precision**.